Blockchain Architecture

 Layer 2

 Layer 0 has many interactions that have been removed by layer 2.
 For specific blockchains, layer 2 blockchain is the scaling solution.
 It works with third-party integration and removes the limitations of layer 1.
-It is the most popular approach for solving scaling issues attached to POW networks.
+It is the most popular approach for solving scaling issues attached to PoW networks.
 At present, various industries have begun implementing layer two technologies.

 Layer 3

 Layer 3 blockchain is also referred to as the “application layer”.
-The main task of this layer is to host the DAapps and many other protocols that enable other apps.
+The main task of this layer is to host the DApps and many other protocols that enable other apps.
 Here, the blockchain protocol is split into two significant sub-layers, that being, application and execution.
 It is the most potent solution made to separate blockchains with cross-chain capabilities for achieving the target of real interoperability.

 Read About: Different Types Of Blockchain

-Layer 0 | This layer has the hardware, protocols and other foundational elements |
+| Layer 0 | This layer has the hardware, protocols, and other foundational elements. |

-Layer 1 | Maintains the dispute resolution, consensus mechanism and programming of the blockchain.
-Examples: Bitcoin blockchain, Ethereum blockchain |
+| Layer 1 | Maintains the dispute resolution, consensus mechanism and programming of the blockchain.
+Examples: Bitcoin and Ethereum, among others. |

-Layer 2 | Has better scaling capabilities than Layer 0 and 1.
-It has the capability to be integrated with third-party solutions |
+| Layer 2 | Has better scaling capabilities than Layer 0 and 1.
+It has the capability to be integrated with third-party solutions. |

-Layer 3 | This layer is used to host dApps and other user-facing applications |
+| Layer 3 | This layer is used to host dApps and other user-facing applications. |

 What is Blockchain Scalability?